jean-git/terraform-aws-multiple-ec2-instances/README.md

 # Introduction
-This is a terraform project to deploy 3 EC2 Instances and install docker.
+This is a terraform project to deploy 3 EC2 Instances(ubuntu).
 This will create the following resources in AWS:
 - 3 EC2 instances(ubuntu 18.04) in default VPC
-- Security groups to to allow access on http, https and ssh protocols
+- Security groups to to allow access on http, https, ssh protocols and all ports only to VPC CIDR

 # How To Run
 - Clone this repository